Santo Nino median real estate price is $114,860, which is less expensive than 91.2% of Texas neighborhoods and 93.7% of all U.S. neighborhoods.

 When you see a neighborhood for the first time, the most important thing is often the way it looks, like its homes and its setting.
 Some places look the same, but they only reveal their true character after living in them for a while because they contain a unique mix of occupational or cultural groups.
 This neighborhood is very unique in some important ways, according to NeighborhoodScout's exclusive exploration and analysis.

-One of the unique characteristics of the Santo Nino neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 96.6% of the neighborhoods in America.
+The Santo Nino neighborhood stands out for having an average per capita income lower than 96.6% of the neighborhoods in the United States.
 The Santo Nino neighborhood also has a greater percentage of children living in poverty (67.2%) than found in 98.2% of all U.S. neighborhoods.
 Children living in poverty is one of the challenges facing America, and the world, and in this neighborhood in particular, the problem can be considered acute.

 Did you know that the Santo Nino neighborhood has more Mexican ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 93.3% of this neighborhood's residents have Mexican ancestry.